flame4592/safle/README.md

 ## Task 3 Infrastructure as Code (IaC) with Terraform
 ## Task 5 High Availability and Load Balancing
-## Task 7 Monitoring and Alerts
-## Task 8 Logging and Debugging
 ### Description
-- I have grouped task 3 , 5 , 7 & 8 where I have deployed an application in GKE , and added a Load Balancer on top of the application .
+- I have grouped task 3 & 5 where I have deployed an application in GKE , and added a Load Balancer on top of the application .
 All the Infra is created using terraform modules , No hardcoded values , I have used locals.tf to make sure no sensitive values are exposed .
 Also attached a sample locals.tf for reference .
 - Infrastructure created using Terraform:-
     - A VPC
     - 3 Subnets